 Carbohydrate monitoring to predict yield and understanding fruit set (AV19006)

-This project is examining the methods and tools needed to monitor carbohydrate status in avocado orchards, as a way of predicting yield and understanding fruit set.
-A recommendation will be made to industry on a viable pathway for the development of a method to rapidly assess avocado carbohydrate status at scale in the field.
+This investment examined the methods and tools needed to monitor carbohydrate status in avocado orchards, as a way of predicting yield and understanding fruit set.
+The research team made recommendations for a pathway to develop a non-destructive method for rapid assessment of avocado carbohydrate status, at scale, in the field.

-This project will work in close collaboration with levy-funded project Maximising yield and reducing seasonal variation (AV16005), which has provided strong evidence that tree physiology, as reflected by the carbohydrate status, is a key driver for fruit drop.
-AV16005 is also conducting trials into whether carbohydrate status is linked to flowering and fruit set, providing an ideal opportunity to begin identifying a non-destructive system to evaluate the carbohydrate status of avocado trees.
+The team worked closely with levy-funded project, Maximising yield and reducing seasonal variation (AV16005), which provided strong evidence that tree physiology, as reflected by the carbohydrate status, is a key driver for fruit drop.
+That team was also investigating whether carbohydrate status is linked to flowering and fruit set, providing the ideal opportunity to identify a non-destructive system for evaluating the carbohydrate status of avocado trees.

 As a first step, the team reviewed the available technologies and assessed them for potential development as a tool for commercial use.
 Two options were identified:

 - Near-infrared (NIR) reflectance spectroscopy was found to have the greatest potential as a cost-effective and rapid way to assess carbohydrates in trees.